bcoles/kasld/docs/kaslr.md

 (U-Boot, GRUB, the EFI stub, Coreboot, etc.) is free to place the image at whatever physical address suits the board's memory map.
-The kernel is not actively randomizing in that case, but the base is still unknown to an unprivileged user a priori.
+The kernel is not actively randomizing in that case, but the base is still unknown to a local user a priori.
 KASLD treats this case identically — the same inference engine narrows the bootloader-chosen base from observable evidence (`dmesg` landmarks, `/proc/iomem`, `/sys` facts, devicetree reservations) to a residual window, or to a single address